FayeXXie/Tindog-web-design-project-/README.md

 It works!!

 This is a web development project (front-end).
-I created a dating app for dogs ;D
+I created a landing page of dating app for dogs ;D